Susan Simosko, President, Chair, SEAG Chair

 Sidney Business Improvement Area Society

-After working many years in the hospitality industry, Donna Petrie is now the Executive Director for the Sidney Business Improvement Area Society and Sidney Event Liaison, a collaborative effort of the SBIA and the Town of Sidney.
-Donna recently received a Diploma in Public Relations at the University of Victoria.
+After working many years in the hospitality industry, Donna Petrie is now the Executive Director for the Sidney Business Improvement Area Society and Sidney Event Liaison, a collaborative effort of the Sidney BIA and the Town of Sidney.
+Donna recently received a Diploma in Public Relations at the University of Victoria and is in the process of completing her certification as a Certified Economic Development Officer (CEcD).
+In addition to her work with the Sidney BIA, she is an active Board member of BIA BC and the Victoria Film Commission.

 Morgan Shaw, Visitor Experience Manager: Sidney Visitor Centre